-I took a walk yesterday on our land.
-I have a route over our 26 acres that winds around the open fields and keeps me out of the heavy woods and brush, where the ticks are waking.
-It was grey and overcast, not raw but damp, a combination of snow and rain coming down and turning my already wild hair into a mad woman’s wig.
-The surface of the snow is glazed hard in most places, but when I got too close to the tree line or the streams that trickle down to the river I punched through it and sank.
-Walking on the thick layer of leaves under and among the trees was like walking on a sopping sponge.
-My winter boots immediately let the water in and my socks became sodden.
+Walking on our 26 acres, my path winds around the open fields and keeps me out of the heavy woods and brush, where the ticks are waking.
+It’s grey and overcast, not raw but damp, a combination of snow and rain coming down and turning my already wild hair into a mad woman’s wig.
+The surface of the snow is glazed hard in most places, but when I get close to the tree line or the streams that trickle down to the river, I punch through it and sink.
+Walking on the thick layer of leaves under and among the trees is like walking on a sopping sponge.
+My socks are sodden inside my winter boots.

-I saw thickets where the deer had slept, melting the snow with the warmth of their bodies, lying out of the wind in the shelter of trunk and branch.
-I’ve seen them bedded down before, and I imagined them rising to their feet, squatting in their awkward way to leave pellets and a splash of urine, and then stepping away through the snow with those delicate hooves and legs.
-Their spoor was everywhere.
+I see thickets where the deer have slept, melting the snow with the warmth of their bodies, lying out of the wind in the shelter of trunk and branch.
+I imagine them rising to their feet, squatting in their awkward way to leave pellets and a splash of urine, and then stepping away through the snow with those delicate hooves and legs.
+Their spoor is everywhere.

 The medical transcription business is wildly unpredictable.
 One seesaws between frantic pleas from supervisors for overtime because of a sudden flood of work and the dreaded “no jobs available” message upon logging in.
 As I’m paid by production, no work means no money.
 Since the new year, work has been slow in the company and transcriptionists and supervisors alike are feeling the stress.

-The river is still ice covered, but the edges are yellowish and slushy.
-I could see animal prints in the snow over the ice, but I wouldn’t have dared try to walk on it.
-As I leaned against a tree and looked down at the ice-bound river, I heard a nesting pair of barred owls calling to each other, though it was still early afternoon.
+The river is still ice covered, the edges yellowish and slushy.
+I see animal prints in the snow over the ice, but I wouldn’t dare try to walk on it.
+As I lean against a tree and look down at the ice-bound river, I hear a nesting pair of barred owls calling to each other, though it’s still early afternoon.

 The truth is my medical transcription job is nothing more than a means to an end.
 It’s all about the paycheck.
 I take some modest pride in my ability to do an accurate, fast job, but I’m just a pair of skilled hands and ears.
 One day, when the job and I are finished with one another, I’ll leave no remnants of myself, no track, no scent, no spoor.
 It irritates me that it has so much power in my life when it means so little.

-The bare twigs and branches of the trees were hung with water drops and the pussy willows are beginning to bud out.
-In the cloudy light the willow buds and water drops were the same silvery grey and I had to get close to tell the difference.
+Water drops tremble on bare twigs and tree branches.
+The pussy willows are beginning to bud.
+Cloudy light washes the willow buds and water drops the same silvery grey and I have to draw near to tell the difference.

 We’ve lately found a local lawyer to help us update our wills and take care of end-of-life paperwork.
 It’s made me think about all the fragments I’ll leave behind me, the furniture I’ve loved and polished; the mirror I’ve looked in since I was a child; the books I’ve handled and read in cars, in bathtubs, at tables, in beds and chairs and waiting rooms.
 All these things will be sifted through, separated, sold, passed on.
 What money there is will be divided and wind up in other bank accounts or hidey holes or cast back into the flow somehow.
 Perhaps whispers of me will cling to a few objects, but for the most part no one will ever know I passed this way.

-We have an old shed/garage on the land and the snow slide off the roof has had the door blocked and partially pushed open for most of the winter.
-I was just able to squeeze in the door over the thick layer of ice on the threshold, formed by melting snow dripping off the roof.
+We have an old shed on the land and snow slide off the roof has blocked the door and partially pushed it open.
+I’m just able to squeeze in over a thick layer of ice on the threshold, formed by melting snow dripping off the roof.

-We had cleaned out and swept the shed last fall, but when I went in I found pages of paper blown all over the floor.
-It was a few pages of the first draft of my book manuscript.
+We cleaned out and swept the shed last fall, but I find pages of paper blown all over the floor, pages of the first draft of my book manuscript.
 Last summer we had visitors who used the shed, and I’d hoped they would read and give me some feedback.
 They didn’t, and I’d never found the manuscript when I looked for it after they left, but the winter currents and drafts discovered its hiding place.
 Perhaps the wind read it as it ruffled through the pages with chill fingers.

-As I gathered up the scattered pages, I noted where the snow had drifted through gaps in corners.
-Wrinkled beech leaves lay on a discarded futon, whirled in through the broken window above it.
-I opened a ramshackle cupboard and found a roll of shredded toilet paper and evidence of mice at work, making the most of the unexpected bonanza of nesting material.
+As I gather up the scattered pages, I note where the snow has drifted through gaps in corners.
+Wrinkled beech leaves lie on a discarded futon, whirled in through the broken window above it.
+I open a ramshackle cupboard and find a roll of shredded toilet paper and evidence of mice at work, making the most of an unexpected bonanza of nesting material.

 He was here.
 I am here.
 Deer crisscross this land we call ours.
 Mice go about the business of ensuring more mice, and the barred owls carry on their early spring conversation about mating, nesting, eggs and all those mice.
 We are so caught up in jobs and money and things.
 We give them so much meaning.
 The days go by and we alternately struggle and dance through them.
 But one day we’ll be gone, and we’ll all leave spoor behind, a scent or sign or footprint that is uniquely and simply ours.